Posts Tagged ‘food’

 Why is it happening?
 I’m pretty sure it’s related to the increase in Western dietary habits in China, ie fast food restaurants and snack food.
 There’ll be other reasons involved as well, but this will be the main reason.
 They should get Morgan Spurlock’s Super Size Me translated into Chinese.

 They have the full range of different Liptons tea products.
 That’s the Lemon flavoured one in the photo above.
 I preferred the straight green tea option.
 You can get black tea too (although note that the Chinese call it Red Tea, because of the colour when you add water).
-I also took a liking to Liptons Milk Tea instant tea powder.

 As for it being Liptons, well you can get almost all the major Western brands in China these days, especially in the bigger cities.
 Lays chips, Snickers Bar, Pantene Shampoo, anything by Nestle, you name it.
 That’s just the start.
 The big companies have moved into China in a big way in the last 5 years.

-Flickr Picks – China – Pantao Chinese Flat Peach
+Pantao Chinese Flat Peach

-A picture of some Chinese flat peaches, also called pantao, which are absolutely delicious.
+Here is a picture of some Chinese flat peaches, also called pantao, which are absolutely delicious.
 I’ve only ever seen them in China.

 They look like you took a normal peach and squashed the top and bottom points in to a third of the size of a normal peach, with the rest being pushed out to the sides.
 They taste like a normal peach, only a little sweeter.